 Having lounge access at the Fort Lauderdale Hollywood International Airport would’ve helped make my experience more comfortable.
 Unfortunately, FLL one of the airports left off the Priority Pass Select access list, but it does have United Airlines and Delta Sky Club lounges.

 The Delta Sky Club in FLL would’ve been my first choice, but as of November 2018, Delta has discontinued the sale of the Single Visit Passes to their lounges.
 In the past, a Single Visit Pass cost $59 or 5,000 Delta SkyMiles®.
 For me to get access today, I would either need an annual membership to Delta Sky Club (worth $845 or 84,500 Delta SkyMiles®), an international business class ticket or own a Delta co-branded credit card that offers access.

 The Delta Reserve® Credit Card from American Express (and the business version) are the only co-branded cards that offer complimentary lounge access as one of its perks.
-But seeing as I’d never pay a $450 annual fee, the Gold Delta SkyMiles® Credit Card from American Express would’ve been my cost-effective, second best bet.
+But seeing as I’d never pay a $450 annual fee ($550 if application is received on or after 1/30/2020), the Gold Delta SkyMiles® Credit Card from American Express would’ve been my cost-effective, second best bet.
 This card would grant me day-long access to Delta’s Sky Club for $29 (and a much lower $95 annual fee, waived the first year).

 My second lounge option would’ve been the United Club at FLL.
 Anyone flying United on a particular day can gain access to the United Club for $59 per person, or general membership for $550 per year/70,000 miles.

 I could’ve also gained access with the United℠ Explorer Card.
 This card comes with 2 one-time passes each year, deposited into your account after account opening and on every Cardmember anniversary.